 Longer sales cycle: The average sales cycle in B2B takes between four and eight months.

 Different platforms: B2B marketing primarily focuses on strategies like SEO, content marketing, email, and LinkedIn.
 B2C companies have more platforms to engage on, including Twitter, Facebook, and Instagram.
 (Of course, some of those platforms can be used for B2B, but only do well in certain industries.)

 That's really just the tip of the iceberg on the differences, but you get the idea.
 The B2B cycle is longer, more complex, and harder to navigate.
 This means the same strategies simply won't work for both audiences.

 There’s a lot of confusion in the marketing world between “tactics” and “strategies.”
 Even seasoned marketers talk about or search for strategies when they’re really looking for tactics—and vice versa.

 If you fall into that boat, too, here’s a simple way to think about it:

-For example, a super baseline B2B marketing strategy might say:
+For example, a basic B2B marketing strategy might say:

-In this example, your marketing strategy calls for three different marketing tactics:
+In this example, your B2B marketing strategy calls for three different marketing tactics:

 A full-fledged marketing strategy would then go into depth on the strategy underlying how you’ll use these three tactics—creating an email marketing strategy, a social media strategy, and a search strategy.